thisishuey/Cherry/README.md

 You can also utilize Twitter Bootstrap's build in form classes by passing them in the Form Helper `create` method instead.

 * For example: `<?php echo $this->Form->create('User', array('cherry' => 'form-horizontal')); ?>`

+In most cases you will create form elements just like you would with CakePHP's default FormHelper, Cherry's Form Helper will take care of making the default elements compatible with Twitter Bootstrap.